-ne theme of our research work involves the analysis of chemical reactions, particularly those occurring in biochemical systems.
+Biochemical Reactions and Molecular Professor Chris Easton Recognition ne theme of our research involves the analysis of chemical reactions, particularly those occurring in biochemical systems.
 Results of these studies are being exploited to develop new synthetic methods and to produce physiologically active compounds with potential as pharmaceuticals.
 The other main field of research is in the area of supramolecular chemistry and molecular recognition, and involves the design and synthesis of molecular hosts tailored to form inclusion complexes with specific guests.
 Applications of this chemistry in the development of catalysts, molecular reactors, and photochemical and thermal switches are being pursued.

-Highlights of our recent results include:
+Highlights of our recent results include the development of:

-- (i) the identification of enzyme inhibitors to regulate the biosynthesis of peptide hormones; - (ii) the production of an efficient catalyst for the hydrolytic breakdown of organophosphates; - (iii) the discovery of multi-component one-pot methods for the synthesis of amino acids; - (iv) the development of a prototype molecular ratchet and molecular reactors to control the regioselectivity of electrophilic aromatic substitution and carbon-carbon bond forming reactions; - (v) the preparation of a photochemical source of superoxide as a tool to investigate the physiological importance of this species; and - (vi) the design and synthesis of pro- and anti-oxidants to control free radical processes.
+- (i) enzyme inhibitors to regulate the biosynthesis of peptide hormones; - (ii) methods to quantify and predict the susceptibility of amino acids and peptides to free-radical degradation; - (iii) oxidation-resistant amino acids and peptides; - (iv) a prototype molecular ratchet and molecular reactors to control the regioselectivity of electrophilic aromatic substitution and carbon-carbon bond forming reactions; and - (v) novel spectroscopic techniques to analyse melamine-urea-formaldehyde and related resins.